jackyzha0/jackyzha0.github.io/content/thoughts/I-Confluence.md

 	- If $T_1$ and $T_2$ are both transactions that create data items with the same value in that attribute, each of transaction preserves the constraint
 	- However the combination of the two does not

-I conjecture that if a data structure is $\mathcal I$-confluent, then it can be expressed in monotonic Datalog.
+I conjecture that if a data structure is $\mathcal I$-confluent, then it can be expressed in monotonic [[thoughts/Datalog|Datalog]].
 That is, $\mathcal I$-confluence holds if and only if states $S$ can be represented as a join semilattice.

 This shows equivalence with the [[thoughts/CALM Theorem|CALM]] conjecture (proof left as an exercise for the reader).